m-khosravi/Ranjoor/README.md

 * Justify the content on different display sizes and compatibility test. -> (Done)
 * Setup the local database and API. -> (Done)
 * The JSON must be located at Poems section(starting id: 9150 to 9959)

+## Todo: 7.15.2017
+* Improve cards interface
+* Increase device compatibility

+## Todo: 7.16.2017
+* Connect the application to the Ganjoor's database
+* Server the database on the Ranjoor's UI